-A good rule of thumb for email marketing is to only send emails to people who want and expect to receive your email: customers, partners and other contacts who have opted in via web subscriptions, downloads or other form fills.
+A good rule of thumb for email marketing is to only send emails to people who want to and expect to receive your emails: customers, partners and other contacts who have opted in via web subscriptions, downloads or other form fills.
 You should aim to grow your lists organically, as purchased and rented lists can often lead to a negative impact on your reputation and less than stellar results.

 According to George Bilbrey, Return Path co-founder and president, “Senders that consistently reach the inbox tend to have higher read rates and more active subscribers.
 Senders whose mail is ignored – deleted without being read – are often the ones who struggle to get their messages delivered.”
 The point is, consistently sending emails to uninterested contacts (who are more likely to report your email as spam) that consistently ignore your emails, hurts your reputation metrics, and will ultimately hinder you from reaching people that are interested.

 As email deliverability continues to become more and more complex, it’s important to choose an email marketing or marketing automation vendor that has an established track record and the sophistication to help you navigate the ever-changing landscape.
 While much of deliverability rests on you the sender, the business processes and reputation of the email service provider you use also affect it.
 Solid email marketing platforms also have better tools for segmenting and cleaning your lists.